 Richard Arundel: 'Spoon Cancels 1853-1870' and 'Irish Spoon Cancels';

 R. C. Alcock and F. C. Holland: 'Scots Local Cancellations'….etc, etc… The list is endless!

-To obtain Imprimatur photographs, contact: Postal Heritage Trust: Email: email@example.com.
-They cost £31.50 each Post Paid to anywhere in the world.
-Ask for black and white photographs - colour photographs deteriorate in time.
+To obtain Imprimatur photographs, contact the Postal Heritage Trust.
+They cost some £30+ each Post Paid - ask for black and white photographs - colour photographs deteriorate in time.
 Some Imprimatur photographs also appear occasionally at auction…

 INFORMATION AND DISCUSSION

-For information, chat and discussion on all matters from trivial to major, regarding GB Line-engraved (and other issues on occasion), the Mulready group has many members, both dealers and collectors, from beginners to expert, and provides members with access to archives of scans, including Imprimatur photos - and on occasion some learned and helpful discussion!
-Click on this link to sign on: firstname.lastname@example.org
+For information, chat and discussion on all matters from trivial to major, regarding GB Line-engraved (and other issues on occasion), the Mulready group has many members, both dealers and collectors, from beginners to expert, and provides members with access to archives of scans, including Imprimatur photos - and even on occasion some learned and helpful discussion!
+Go to: Stamp Forums to sign on...